Running CPCAB qualifications online

 How much of our training can we deliver online?

 Qualifications delivered online should follow permissions set by us describing how much of the teaching can be delivered online or face to face.

 What standards will my centre need to meet?

 To maintain the standards of delivery, we require two things from centres:

-- Centres must gain online delivery approval from CPCAB using a new application form (available soon).
+- Centres must gain online delivery approval from CPCAB using a new application form (see below).
 This will ask for details of a centre's intention and ability to deliver high-quality online or blended training.

-- Centres and tutors must review the new CPCAB Quality Framework for Online Delivery (available soon).
+- Centres and tutors must review the new CPCAB Quality Framework for Online Delivery.
 They will then need to commit to working within its values and competences throughout the provision of all future online delivery that takes place at the centre.
 Centres must agree to CPCAB reviewing this commitment through its regular Quality Assurance checks, and to provide evidence of it where necessary.

 The new CPCAB Quality Framework for Online Delivery is a multi-purpose framework.
 It obliges centres to consider the additional competences required when delivering online, and it encourages tutors and centre staff to positively engage with the potential of online delivery methods and foster best practice.
 It is also a 'quality stamp' on qualification delivery that a learner can expect when studying a CPCAB qualification online, in comparison to many other online or distance offerings which may not hold themselves to such best practice guidelines.

 Centres wishing to continue to offer qualifications online after the end of the current pandemic contingency framework should complete the application form below and email it to email@example.com

 Whether online or face to face, candidates studying with CPCAB can be reassured that their qualifications meet the required standards at their chosen level of training, and will enable them to progress.